I’m Rob Ainsley, a cycling writer based in York, England.

 I give lively and humorous talks on everyday cycling and touring, illustrated with unique images from twenty years of touring the world.

 I occasionally write pieces for guitar.
-Here are four recent examples, inspired by bike rides.
+Here are seven recent examples, inspired by bike rides.
+Follow the links for photos, info, PDF scores and more.

-Etude for guitar (MP3, 3min) inspired by MTB rides on collapsed roads over the ‘shivering mountain’.
-Photos, info, and links to score on the Mam Tor page.
+Mam Tor Etude for guitar (MP3, 3min).
+MTB rides on collapsed roads over the ‘shivering mountain’.

-Lyric piece for guitar (MP3, 4min) inspired by slow summer evening ride in the Staffordshire Peaks.
-Photos, info and links to the score on the Hen Cloud page.
+Hen Cloud Lyric piece for guitar (MP3, 4min).
+Slow summer evening ride in the Staffordshire Peaks.

-I also arrange a few things for the instrument.
-The YouTube videos below have performances with scores.
-You can download PDFs of them.
+I also arrange a few pieces for the instrument.
+Some examples are below.
+Links go to YouTube videos of performances with the scores.
+You can also download PDFs of the scores.